apohl79/audiogridder/README.md

 # AudioGridder

-AudioGridder is a plugin host, that allows you to offload the DSP processing of audio plugins to remote computers running OSX or Windows.
+AudioGridder is a plugin host, that allows you to offload the DSP processing of audio plugins to remote computers running macOS or Windows.
 This can come in handy when mixing complex projects or running CPU intensive instruments for instance.
 AudioGridder comes with a plugin and a server and supports VST2, VST3 and AudioUnit plugin formats.
 Plugins can be hosted and accessed across the network: